erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 ### Short Description

-An in-place sorting algorithm that uses a binary heap data structure to sort elements by repeatedly extracting the maximum element.
+An in-place sorting algorithm that uses a binary heap data structure to sort elements.
+Solves the problem of sorting without requiring additional memory space.
+Example: Sorting employee IDs [1005, 1001, 1008, 1002] → [1001, 1002, 1005, 1008].
+Works by building a max-heap, then repeatedly extracting the maximum element and placing it at the end of the array.

 **Key Characteristics:**
 - **Time Complexity**: Varies